Gloriosa Lily Care: Growing Gloriosa Rothschildiana

 After the top has withered, cut and remove it and prep the tuber for winter storage.

-Examine tuber for new “child bulbs”, remove the new tuber to expand your collection.
+Examine the tuber for new “child bulbs” and remove the new tuber to expand your collection.

 Store new tubers separately (sand or vermiculite is excellent)from “mother” bulbs.
 The new smaller bulbs will need a little extra moisture during the winter months.

-It is important to keep temperature between 50°-60° degrees Fahrenheit.
+It is important to keep the temperature between 50°-60° degrees Fahrenheit.

-In general – No water, unless tubers begin to shrivel, dampen sand slightly.
+In general – No water unless the tubers begin to shrivel and dampen the sand slightly.
 Too much water can cause rot.

 Growing In The Ground